cityofships/i-love-compute/README.md

 - Provide compatibility matrix for pieces of hardware and OpenCL frameworks,
 - Provide performance matrix for pieces of software and OpenCL frameworks.

-Knowledge about Vulkan compute or legacy shader-based compute is welcome, same for knowledge about other operating systems like BSD ones, Haiku and others.
+Knowledge about HIP, HSA, SyCL, Level Zero, oneAPI, Vulkan compute or OpenGL compute shaders is welcome, same for knowledge about other operating systems like BSD ones, Haiku and others.

 Funding